mzuniga58/RESTTemplate/Tutorial.md

 }
 </code></pre>
 </details>
 This is a standard Automapper mapping.
 The CreateMap&lt;source,destination&gt; function translates the source type to the destination type.
 The first translations translates a <b>Book</b> resource model to an <b>EBook</b> entity Model.
 The second translations does the opposite, translating an <b>EBook</b> entity model to a <b>Book</b> resource model.
-Notice that the **CategoryId** is mapped to the **Genre** column in both transformations.
+Notice that the <b>CategoryId</b> is mapped to the <b>Genre</b> column in both transformations.

 Now that we have our models, and our translations, we can finally create some endpoints.